 Personal liability insurance will protect you if you (or a member of your family who’s covered under the policy) are found legally responsible for causing someone bodily injury or property damage.
 For example, if a guest tripped while walking down your driveway, you could end up shouldering the legal blame.
 You could end up facing a lawsuit, and that lawsuit can become very expensive very quickly – expensive enough to threaten your assets and even your future wages.

 Medical bills aren’t cheap.
 If someone gets hurt on your property, they’ll need to get the care they need.
 There could be a medical payments coverage included in your liability insurance, which allows the injured person’s medical bills to be paid without the ado of a lawsuit.

 Should the person who got hurt on your property decide they’re in a litigious mood, they might sue you.
 Which means you’d need a lawyer.
 Liability insurance could cover the legal costs – which add up very quickly.
 Whether or not you’re guilty of what you’re being accused of, you still need that lawyer.
 And you need to pay them.
-Jury awards or settlements from a lawsuit can also be very, very expensive, but the liability section of your home insurance would help you out.

 If you’re responsible for accidentally causing property damage to another person, your home insurance can help you cover the costs of a lawsuit.
 So, if your kid accidentally smashes your neighbor’s priceless, rare vase, you could get some help from your home insurance.

 How much liability insurance is included in my home insurance?

 Many home insurance policies offer $100,000 of liability insurance, but you can increase those limits. ($100,000 is often the minimum amount you can get.)